Planning-Inspectorate/applications-service/README.md

   at exports.createPrismaClient (/opt/app/packages/applications-service-api/src/lib/prisma.js:7:26)
 ```

-- Run `npm run prisma:generate` to re-generate the Prisma client.
+- Run `npm run db:generate` to re-generate the Prisma client.
 This should only be necessary on your first setup, after removing `node_modules`, or upgrading the Prisma version.

 ```shell
 PrismaClientInitializationError: Query engine library for current platform "linux-musl" could not be found.